RifluxyssSDK/PDFGenerator/README.md

 * Java 8
 * View
 * Canvas
-* PdfDocument
 * Bitmap Config
+* Exception Handling
+* PdfDocument ( native )

+### description

-# Android Native libraries using generate the Dynamic PDF document.
+Android Native libraries using generate the Dynamic PDF document.

 # We are Some of the challenges face in the future are